Can you pay off your mortgage early?

 What is a prepayment penalty?

-Prepayment penalties are fees imposed by the lender for paying off your mortgage earlier than scheduled.
-Most conventional loans today have no prepayment penalties, but you will want to check your mortgage lender’s terms from the closing documents to be sure.
+Prepayment penalties are fees a lender might impose for paying off your mortgage earlier than scheduled.
+Most conventional loans today have no prepayment penalties, but you should check your mortgage lender’s terms from the closing documents to be sure.

-Prepayment penalties are illegal under federal law for some types of mortgages, including FHA loans, USDA loans and VA loans.
+Prepayment penalties are illegal under federal law for some mortgage types, including FHA loans, USDA loans and VA loans.
 You may have to follow other lender guidelines for prepayment, which could include providing written notice in advance of the prepayment.

 How to pay off a mortgage early

-There are a few ways to pay off your mortgage early — from adding an additional $50 to your monthly mortgage payment to paying a one-time lump sum.
+There are a few ways to pay off your mortgage early, from adding $50 more to your monthly mortgage payment to paying a one-time lump sum.

 You can make a large one-time payment toward the principal balance of your mortgage.
 This could come from savings, an inheritance, a bonus or any other significant source of funds.